Augusta Canal

 The Augusta Canal is a historic canal located in Augusta, Georgia, United States.
 The canal is fed by the Savannah River and passes through three levels (approximately 13 mi total) in suburban and urban Augusta before the water returns to the river at various locations.
 It was devised to harness the water power at the fall line of the Savannah River to drive mills, to provide transportation of goods, and to provide a municipal water supply.
-It is the only canal in the US in continuous use for its original purposes of providing power, transport, and municipal water.
+It remains in use for its original purposes of providing power, transport, and municipal water.

 History

 19th century

 The Augusta Canal was initially completed in 1845 as a source of water, power, and transportation for the city of Augusta.
 It was one of the few successful industrial canals in the Southern United States.
 During the time of construction, the city's Canal Commission was headed by Henry Harford Cumming.
 Cumming personally paid railroad engineer John Edgar Thomson to conduct the initial survey for the project.
 In 1847, construction began on the first factory, a saw and gristmill at the present site of Enterprise Mill.
 The Augusta Manufacturing Company, a sprawling four-story textile "manufactory", soon followed.
 They would be the first of many factories built along the Augusta Canal.

 By the time of the Civil War, Augusta was one of the few manufacturing centers in the South.
 The power and water transportation afforded by the canal were among the factors that led Confederate Col. George Washington Rains to select Augusta as the location for the Confederate Powderworks.
 The 28 buildings, which were the only ones designed, constructed, and paid for by the government of the Confederate States of America, stretched for 2 mi along the Augusta Canal.
 Other war industries were established along or near the canal, making Augusta an important center for materiel.

 As the Civil War moved into Georgia in 1864, there was fear that US General William Tecumseh Sherman's troops would move to attack Augusta and her massive gunpowder factory.
 But Sherman's march through the South left Augusta untouched.
 As a result, the city ended the war in reasonably better physical and economic condition than many Southern cities.
 The population had doubled and hard currency was available to finance recovery, including expansion of the canal.